a-b-street/abstreet/docs/design/intersections.md

 http://www.sumo.dlr.de/userdoc/Networks/Building_Networks_from_own_XML-descriptions.html#Joining_Nodes
 - instead of looking for short roads, clip road lines to intersection geometry and then see if they're short (10m)

+Maybe start by hardcoding the things to merge.
+Don't worry about detection yet. r257

+- When to do the operation?
+	- do it before making lanes ideally...
+	- first, make lanes separately from making roads, so intersection geometry can move up.
+	- could then even merge the trim lines step? hmm.
+	- or even do it to raw data? is that possible?

+- r257 example
+	- extend two roads with points from the tiny road. delete i283
+	- make sure the road attributes match up
+	- do this first; preprocess raw_data.